-Jurisdiction Dimension of the organizing framework Key findings Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) Working with live or recently killed poultry, cattle, or other livestock (e.g., butcher, processing plant worker, poultry culler) Newfoundland and Labrador None identified Northwest Territories Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Following safe food handling procedures and recommended cooking temperatures Surveillance and reporting The Northwest Territories government website has a section on avian influenza last updated in 2022 The page is written in plain language and lists information about the virus, transmissibility, symptoms in wildlife and in domestic animals, and safety precautions for individuals to take when hunting or handling birds The section includes a list of resources linking to articles from the Canadian federal government on protective measure for hunters, farmers, and small flock or pet owners as well as contacts and resources for reporting animal diseases The page provides contact information for the Canadian Wildlife Service (Environment & Climate Change Canada) The wildlife diseases section of the Northwest Territories government website does not list avian influenza The attached field guide also does not list avian influenza The CFIA national avian influenza Dashboard reported only two confirmed positives for H5N1, both in dead birds collected in June and October 2022 Yukon Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Following safe food handling procedures and recommended cooking temperatures Surveillance and reporting Pharmaceutical measures used as part of public health strategies Vaccinations (in humans) Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers The Yukon government website has a page within the health and wellness section, Avian Influenza in the Yukon, which contains several sub-sections: What we know about avian flu': HPAI (H5N1) is spreading in birds and can spread to other mammals (domestic livestock and wild) 'Human health risks': Risk of infection from H5N1 is low but can occur; also displays list of symptoms 'If you think you were exposed': Watch for symptoms, call Yukon Communicable Disease control, and isolate self from family 'Signs and Symptoms': Can be mild to severe and develop within 10 days of exposure 'Prevention': Provides a detailed list of protocols for handling birds, game, cleaning, and wearing protective equipment 'Wildlife Testing Results': If virus is detected on a preliminary test, further samples are analyzed to confirm the virus strain 'Resources': Links to separate Yukon article on keeping wildlife healthy, with further recommendations on limiting the spread of other diseases such as chronic wasting disease The Yukon monitors avian influenza in wildlife in partnership with Environment and Climate Change Canada's Canadian Wildlife Service (no link provided) The Yukon site encourages civilian reporting of potential cases in live birds through the TIPP system (Turn in Poachers and Polluters) and provides contact information of the Yukon's Animal Health Unit
+Jurisdiction Dimension of the organizing framework Key findings Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers Working with non-commercial or backyard flocks Breeding and handling birds (e.g., dealer, breeder of exotics, falconry, racing pigeons) Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) Working with live or recently killed poultry, cattle, or other livestock (e.g., butcher, processing plant worker, poultry culler) The CFIA national avian influenza dashboard has reported a total of 162 positive and suspected cases of HPAI between January 2022 and April 2024 across both birds and mammals, concentrated in coastal areas.
+The CFIA national avian influenza dashboard has reported a total of three new positive and suspected cases of HPAI appearing only in mammals (specifically the red fox) as of 11 July 2024, concentrated in coastal areas.
+Newfoundland and Labrador Public health strategies Surveillance and reporting • The CFIA national avian influenza dashboard has reported a total of 201 suspected and confirmed cases of HPAI as of 14 July 2024 across both birds and mammals in Newfoundland and Labrador.
+Northwest Territories Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Following safe food handling procedures and recommended cooking temperatures Surveillance and reporting The Northwest Territories government website has a section on avian influenza last updated in 2022.
+The page is written in plain language and lists information about the virus, transmissibility, symptoms in wildlife and in domestic animals, and safety precautions for individuals to take when hunting or handling birds.
+The section includes a list of resources linking to articles the Canadian federal government on protective measures for hunters, farmers, and small flock or pet owners as well as contacts and resources for reporting animal diseases.
+The page provides contact information for the Canadian Wildlife Service (ECCC).
+The wildlife diseases section of the Northwest Territories government website does not list avian influenza.
+The attached field guide also does not list avian influenza.
+The CFIA national avian influenza dashboard reported only two confirmed positives for H5N1, both in dead birds collected in June and October 2022.
+According to the CFIA national avian influenza dashboard, there have been no recent confirmed cases of A(H5Nx) in Northwest Territories from 13 May 2024 to 11 July 2024.
+Yukon Public health strategies Information and education provision Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands The Yukon government website has a page within the health and wellness section, Avian Influenza in the Yukon, which contains several sub-sections: What We Know about Avian Flu: HPAI (H5N1), is spreading in birds and can spread to other mammals (domestic livestock and wild).
+Human Health Risks: Risk of infection from H5N1 is low but can occur, displays list of symptoms.
+If You Think You Were Exposed: Watch for symptoms, call Yukon Communicable Disease control, and isolate self from family.
+Signs and Symptoms: Can be mild to severe, develop within 10 days of exposure.
+Prevention: Provides a detailed list of protocols for handling birds, game, cleaning, and wearing protective equipment.